-8. Circuit Fee – there will be a $5 fee per player at each event.
+8. Circuit Fee – there will be a $5 fee per player at each event, up to $1000 as the maximum fee (200+players) for any single Circuit event.
 It is up to each event how they collect this fee.
 For example, an event could place a $5 registration fee per entrant, or take it out of the overall prize pool.
 100% of the money collected will go towards Stern Pro Circuit promotion, Circuit Final prize pool, as well as providing some prizes for each event.

 As a part of the Stern Pro Circuit, tournaments will receive the following:

 1. Access to a SPC representatives who will answer questions on game choice, game setup, format, and any other issues where a collective knowledge gained from attending multiple high-level tournaments may prove useful.